emjun/tisane/tisane/gui/README.md

 > FEEDBACK REQUESTED: Do you think we should have any additional design goals/requirements?

+## Features that I think would be cool
+- If a set of effects (e.g., interaction effects) is not necessary, maybe have an explanation of why that tab isn't necessary/applicable and suggestion for how to update program in order to specify interactions?

 ## Development notes
 Example apps
 - Code for all these examples: https://github.com/plotly/dash-sample-apps/tree/main/apps